 James nodded.
 “Fair enough.”

 Yes, as interesting as things had turned out, five months before Johnny and Bianca’s wedding, Elisa had given birth to a baby girl.
 She named her Sonia because that was one of Elisa’s favorite names.
 James, of course, didn’t object.
 He had no reason to.
 Yet the irony of the situation was learning about Jacky’s breakup with Sonia when he was back for the wedding with Elisa and his son, Jeff.
 That was also the reason why he didn’t trust Jacky about his ‘moving on’ speech just minutes ago.
 Jacky kept it under wrap so good, even reminding his parents not to tell his brother about it so the last parties to know about the breakup were James and Elisa.
 James, being the older brother, felt like he needed to do something for his little brother.
-Even if that meant getting crafty with his wife in changing their now two years old daughter’s name.
+Even if that meant getting crafty with his wife in changing their now 2-years-old daughter’s name.

 The second thing that happened during those two months took place at the end of May.
 The last day of May to be exact.
 It wasn’t a gathering.
 It was news delivered from the usual gossip line.
 Or in their case: Ehlo.